-The undersigned stockholder(s) hereby appoint(s) Peter Liu, Clayton Crolius, and Katherine Schooler (the "Named Proxies"), and each or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them, and each of them, to represent and to vote, as designated on the reverse of this proxy card, all of the shares of common stock of Sonim Technologies, Inc. that the undersigned stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 am ET on July 18, 2025 via a live webcast at www.cesonlineservices.com/sonm25\vm, and any continuation, postponement, or adjournment thereof.
+The undersigned stockholder(s) hereby appoint(s) Peter Liu, Clayton Crolius, and Katherine Schooler (the "Named Proxies"), and each or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them, and each of them, to represent and to vote, as designated on the reverse of this proxy card, all of the shares of common stock of Sonim Technologies, Inc. that the undersigned stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at [TIME] on July 18, 2025 via a live webcast at [], and any continuation, postponement, or adjournment thereof.